 In the absence of any specific record detailing its destruction, it is assumed that civil servants in London (where the paperwork had been sent) had been a little too vigorous in their application of an instruction to burn flammable materials.

-The loss of Northern Ireland's 1926 census returns leaves a gaping hole in the records that ought, on expiry of the 100-year-closure rule, to have been available to family history researchers.
+The loss of Northern Ireland's 1926 census returns leaves a gaping hole in the records that should have become available to family historians on expiry of the 100-year-closure rule.

 No other census was taken until 1937, and that was of limited scope ie questions were not asked about industry/occupation etc.

 Here is the timeline of 20th-century census-taking in Northern Ireland: